Mei-Ann Chen: Early life and education

 A native of Taiwan, Chen wanted to be a conductor since she was ten years old.
 At a young age she began playing violin and piano with the support of her parents, and later taught herself to play the trumpet.
 However, Chen's parents also discouraged her from pursuing conducting as they felt it would be a difficult career path for a woman.
 She was intrigued with the concept of making elaborate noise, particularly without the use of an instrument.
 Chen would observe her conductor closely and began to learn how to conduct on her own.
 She collected batons, believing that "different pieces needed different kinds of batons".
-Chen left Kaohsiung to study music in Taipei, where she lived with her aunt and served as assistant conductor of her school's chorus.
+Chen left Kaohsiung to study music in Taipei, where she lived with her aunt and was an assistant conductor of her school's chorus.

 In 1989, Chen attended a concert in Taipei by the American Youth Orchestra, a touring ensemble of Boston's New England Conservatory.
 Following the performance, Chen's accompanist escorted her backstage, introduced her to the conductor, and asked if she could play for him.
 Chen's opportunity came the next morning when she played for conductor Benjamin Zander in a closed basement hotel bar and was offered a scholarship immediately.
 She performed with the American Youth Orchestra before being invited to attend the Walnut Hill School, a preparatory school linked to the New England Conservatory, two months later at age sixteen.
 She left her parents, who thought she would study to become a concert violinist, and for more than three years lived with a couple in Boston she referred to as her "American parents" (Mark Churchill and Marylou Speaker Churchill, who was once a member of the Portland Junior Symphony).
 Chen continued her undergraduate and graduate work at the Conservatory.
 Speaker taught Chen, who also received violin instruction from James Buswell and Eric Rosenblith as well as conducting supervision from Frank Battisti and Richard Hoenich.
 Chen became the first person to graduate from the New England Conservatory with a double master's degree in conducting and violin performance and received two honors from the institution: the Chadwick Medal for outstanding undergraduate work, and the Schuller Medal for "extraordinary contribution to musical life in the community".
 Later in her career, in October 2010, Chen returned to the New England Conservatory to guest conduct the Philharmonia.
 Chen dedicated the concert to the late Marylou Speaker Churchill, and thanked Benjamin Zander and dean emeritus Mark Churchill for "making her career possible".

 Chen remained in Boston for nine years until she attended the University of Michigan to obtain a Doctor of Musical Arts degree in conducting.
-There she studied with Kenneth Kiesler and Martin Katz, served as music director of the campus orchestras, and also became conductor for the Arbor Opera Theater.
+There she studied with Kenneth Kiesler and Martin Katz, was a music director of the campus orchestras, and also became conductor for the Arbor Opera Theater.